-If you’re in a healthcare-related business, your company’s focus is on how to provide the highest quality care.
+If you’re in a healthcare or wellness-related business, your company’s focus is on how to provide the highest quality care.
 Helping people get better and stay healthy is an admirable mission.
 But in today’s highly competitive healthcare market, is providing good care enough to grow your practice?

 Probably not.
 You must be actively marketing.
 Otherwise you risk missing out on attracting new patients because people don’t know you exist or aren’t aware of the full range of health services you provide.

 Today’s healthcare market has an ever-increasing number of players.
-More doctors, more medical services and more practices result in intense competition for patients.
+More doctors, more dentists, more medical practices and more alternative health providers — the list goes on — resulting in intense competition to attract patients.
 Consider these examples:

 Healthcare businesses like physician practices and hospitals face a new reality: yesterday’s patient is not necessarily tomorrow’s patient.

-Today’s consumers are taking a more active role in their healthcare decisions.
+Today’s consumers are taking a more active role in their health and wellness decisions.
 They know they have choices, and they do their homework.
 They select their doctors with care.
 And they don’t hesitate to move their business to another provider if they’re not satisfied.

 So what does that mean to physicians?
 To compete, you must promote.

 Like any business, you must actively promote your brand if you are to grow.
-You need visibility, so that when someone has a need, your practice is the one that springs to mind.
+You need visibility, so that when someone has a need, your practice is the one they choose.

-Every business in the medical arena needs a high quality website that builds trust in the eyes of the patient:
+Every business in the medical arena needs a high quality website, professionally written by a copywriter who understands the medical industry, that builds trust:

-A website crafted by a professional copywriter and web designer will give you credibility in the eyes of prospective clients.
+A website crafted by a professional copywriter and web designer that reflects the quality of your healthcare practice will give you credibility in the eyes of prospective clients.

-Your website should be one of your primary marketing tools.
+Your medical website should be one of your primary marketing tools.
 Use it to accomplish these objectives: